If you’re in the shrinking pool of people who still have a landline, you’re most likely inundated with calls from telemarketers.

 But your cell phone is different, right?
 You may have registered on the FTC’s National Do Not Call Registry and maybe you know regulations exist that limit the ways debt collectors and companies selling things can pester you on your cell phone.

 That kind of thinking isn’t grounded in reality and, unfortunately, a growing number of telemarketing companies don’t care about lists and legislation and will harass you with unwanted calls and texts on your mobile phone anyway.
-In fact, one tech analyst recently estimated as many as 100 billion robocalls—those lacking a human being on the other end—and other solicitations are made to cell phones in the U.S. every year.
+In fact, a recent study by YouMail, a free robocall blocker provider, recently estimated 30.7 billion robocalls in 2017—those lacking a human being on the other end.
+The FTC recorded more than 7 million robocall complaints in 2017, up from 5.3 million in 2016.

 But how do telemarketers get your phone number anyway?
 You might be surprised.